aws-samples/eks-workshop/content/beginner/190_ocean/launch_ocean.md

 ### Step 3: Compute Settings
  - Confirm or change the settings imported by the Ocean Creation Wizard.
  {{% notice tip %}}
- By default, Ocean will use as wide a selection of instance types as possible, in order to ensure optimal pricing and availabilty for your worker nodes by tapping into many EC2 Spot capacity pools.
+ By default, Ocean will use as wide a selection of instance types as possible, in order to ensure optimal pricing and availability for your worker nodes by tapping into many EC2 Spot capacity pools.
 If you wish, you can exclude certain types from the pool of instances used by the cluster, by clicking on "Customize" under "Machine Types".
  {{% /notice %}}
  <img src="/images/ocean/compute_settings.png" alt="Compute Settings" width="700"/>

 ### Step 4: Connectivity Configuration
  - Create a **token** with the "Generate Token" link, or use an existing one.
  - Install the **Controller pod**.
-Learn more about the Controller Pod and Ocean’s anatomy [here](https://api.spotinst.com/ocean/concepts/ocean-cloud/introduction/#ocean-anatomy).
+Learn more about the Controller Pod and Ocean [here](https://docs.spot.io/ocean/tutorials/spot-kubernetes-controller/).
  - Click **Test Connectivity** to ensure the controller's functionality.
  - Once the connectivity test is successful, click **Next** to proceed to the Review screen.
  <img src="/images/ocean/connectivity.png" alt="Connectivity" width="700"/>